ProRace-X/FNV_MODLIST/README.md

-# ProRace's Enhanced Vanilla New Vegas
+# ProRace's New Vegas Refreshed Modlist
 Hello!
 This is a modlist I've created over the years.